mrfdev/CMI/Resources/Add-ons/social/README.md

 ## Overview of Social Commands included

-(This list was last updated on September 18th, 2021 ~ note please that not all commands are in the yml file yet.
+(This list was last updated on June 17th, 2022 ~ note please that not all commands are in the yml file yet.
 Working on it.)

 ```
 - /social